cafferychen777/cafferychen777/README.md

 - Preparing to submit another paper as sole first author to **Bioinformatics** in November.

 ## 🤝 Collaboration
 I am **extremely open to collaborations**.
 If you have any projects related to microbiomics or multi-omics and think we could work together, please don't hesitate to reach out.
-Additionally, if any of my ongoing projects resonate with your interests, I warmly invite you to collaborate.
-Feel free to contact me!
+In addition to being open to new projects, I am particularly enthusiastic about assisting others with their microbiome/multi-omics data analysis.
+I'm also keen on collaborating with researchers and authors who have utilized my pipelines, such as **ggpicrust2** or **MicrobiomeStat**, in their work.
+If you are considering or have already used these tools in your paper, I would be thrilled to explore the possibility of co-authorship.
+Whether it's contributing to data analysis, interpretation, or manuscript preparation, I am ready to bring my expertise to your research.
+Let's connect and see how we can advance the field of microbiomics together!

 ## 🎯 Looking Forward
 As I transition into my final undergraduate year, I am fervently seeking **PhD programs** in Biostatistics, Computational Biology, or associated domains for Fall 2024.
 I invite potential collaborators or advisors to connect!